bndkt/react-native-app-clip/README.md

 Expo Config Plugin that generates an App Clip for iOS apps built with Expo.

-> **Warning**
-> **Work in progress:** This plugin is work in progress and doesn't work reliably yet.
+> **Warning** This plugin is work in progress and doesn't work reliably yet.
 I only made the repository public to gather feedback and ask for help.
 Don't use this plugin in production yet!

 ## Installation